-Examples of Land Covers Included in Buffers Examples of Land Covers Excluded from Buffers Notes: buffers do not cross these land covers; areas of open water adjacent to the AA are not included in the assessment of the AA or its buffer. at-grade bike and foot trailswith light traffic horse trails natural upland habitats nature or wildland parks range land and pastures railroads (with infrequent use: 2 trains per day or less) roads not hazardoos to wildlife, such as seldom used runal roads, forestry roads on private roads swales and ditches vegetated levees commercial developments fences that interfere with the movements of wildlife (i.e. food safety fences that prevent the movement of decr, rabbits and frogs) intensive agriculture (row crops, orchards and vineyards) golf coarses paved roads (two lanes or larger) active railroads (more than 2 trains per day) lawns parking lots horse paddocks, feedlots, turkey ranches, etc. residential areas sound walls sports fields urbanized parks with active recreation nederstein (the public field heavy safet)
+Examples of Land Covers Included in Buffers

+Examples of Land Covers Excluded from Buffers

+Notes: buffers do not cross these land covers; areas of open water adjacent to the AA are not included in the assessment of the AA or its buffer.

+- at-grade bike and foot trailswith light traffic

+- horse trails

+- natural upland habitats

+- nature or wildland parks

+- range land and pastures

+- railroads (with infrequent use: 2 trains per day or less)

+- roads not hazardous to wildlife, such as seldom used rural roads, forestry roads or private roads

+- swales and ditches

+- vegetated levees

+- commercial developments

+- fences that interfere with the movements of wildlife (i.e. food safety fences that prevent the movement of deer, rabbits and frogs)

+- intensive agriculture (row crops, orchards and vineyards)

+- golf courses

+- paved roads (two lanes or larger)

+- active railroads (more than 2 trains per day)

+- lawns

+- parking lots

+- horse paddocks, feedlots, turkey ranches, etc.

+- residential areas

+- sound walls

+- sports fields

+- urbanized parks with active recreation

+- pedestrian/bike trails (with heavy traffic)